96boards/documentation/ConsumerEdition/DragonBoard-410c/Configuration/EnableSPI.md

 ### Step 1: **Flash the 16.06 LT Debian release:**

-First nake sure you are running the 16.06 LT Debian release.
+First make sure you are running the 16.06 LT Debian release.
 The following folder contains all the necessary files:

 - https://builds.96boards.org/releases/dragonboard410c/linaro/debian/16.06/